kawasin73/prsqlite/docs/contributing.md

 # How to Contribute

+This project is now WIP and not accepting any PR until this hits the first milestone.
+Sorry.
+If you want to develop sqlite with Rust, feel free to fork this repository!

-We would love to accept your patches and contributions to this project.
+After this hits the first milestone, we would love to accept your patches and contributions to this project.

 ## Before you begin